Data is clearly an important aspect of software-based systems, a fact that the information technology (IT)

 - Application developers will work closely with enterprise architects, people who should become active

 - Agile data engineers work very closely with application developers to implement and support

 - Agile data engineers must be willing to work in an iterative and incremental manner, just as

 application developers do.

 - Agile data engineers will work with enterprise administrators to take advantage of and to help

 - Enterprise architects focus on more than just data architecture.

 - Enterprise architects work in an iterative and incremental manner.

-- Enterprise architects actively work with project teams to
+- Enterprise architects actively work with development teams to communicate the architecture, to

-evolve the architecture.
+use to evolve the architecture.